 • Mojave Audio

-For more information on microphone brands, check out the following My New Microphone articles:
+For more information on microphone brands, check out My New Microphone's Full List Of Microphone Brands/Manufacturers.

 What is the best cheap microphone for recording?
 There are many cheap microphones on the market for amateur (and professional) recording.
 Some of the best inexpensive mics (with links to check the current price on Amazon) on the market include: